Anemoi

 2020

-Steel, Plaster, PCB, LED, Code.
-746 x 746 x 101 mm
+Steel, Plaster, PCB, LEDs, Code.
+746 x 746 x 101 mm.

 Planetesimal imagines witnessing the movement of light and shadow across the Rheasilvia crater as asteroid 4 Vesta silently tumbles through space.